 The Borghese family were the landlords of Monte Compatri for about 200 years (from 1613 to 1815), which were years of splendour and prosperity.
 Scipione was a well known patron and a great lover of classical art, under which the town flourished.
 It became a Principality, yet maintaining its local independent administration and was chosen by the cardinal as his summer residence.

-During the Roman Republic, Monte Compatri was land of conflict between Garibaldi and the Bourbon soldiers.
+During the Roman Republic, Monte Compatri was the land of conflict between Garibaldi and the Bourbon soldiers.
 After the feudalism had come to an end in the Lazio region, the territory was given back to the Church.
 In 1870, when Rome became part of the Kingdom of Italy, and the temporal power of the Vatican State ended, the church was obliged to return the extra-urban fiefs that organized themselves in independent municipal units of the Kingdom of Italy.
 Monte Compatri became a town in 1874.

 During the Second World War, Monte Compatri had suffered enemy occupation, bombings and destruction.
 The signs of these conflicts were visible on the buildings up to a few years ago and the people today still remember from that time, Mario Intreccialagli and Placido Martini, two martyrs of the Fosse Ardeatina.
 At Monte Compatri a street has been named to each of them in remembrance.